gvanboven/InferSent_Replication/ReadMe.md

 The file `code/error_analysis` contains a demonstration on how to make NLI predictions with a trained model for a hypothesis - premise pair.
 Continuing, this file contains an error analysis for the NLI task, and an analysis of the information that is represented in the sentence embeddings that are formed by the different models.

 ## References

+S. R. Bowman, G. Angeli, C. Potts, and C. D. Manning.
+A large annotated corpus for learning natural language inference. _arXiv preprint arXiv:1508.05326_, 2015.

+A. Conneau, D. Kiela, H. Schwenk, L. Barrault, and A. Bordes.
+Supervised learning of univer- sal sentence representations from natural language inference data.
+In _Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing_, pages 670–680, Copenhagen, Denmark, September 2017.
+Association for Computational Linguistics.

+J. Pennington, R. Socher, & C. D. Manning.
+Glove: Global vectors for word representation.
+In _Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP)_ pages 1532-1543, October 2014.